 The software was developed using Arduino on an ESP32 together with Magic Designs MD_PAROLA library which makes it easy to develop the convertible concept, since by default it allows for the creation of display zones that can be controlled independently.

-In order to keep this post as clean and short as possible, I won’t be writing the whole code in this post, instead the code can be found here.
+In order to keep this post as clean and short as possible, I won't be writing the whole code in this post, instead the code can be found in this repo.
 A lot of the code that I used for this project comes from the examples given by the MD_PAROLA folks, so huge shout out to them.

 Working prototype V1